Maasai Mara and Southern Kenya, Kenya

 Meet our specialists

 Asilia have three houses in the Mara North Conservation area and Mara House is one of these.
 It is a relaxed, private house, situated in a remote part of the Maasai Mara Conservation area surrounded by exceptional wildlife and stunning views.
-Mara House has three large en-suite bedrooms and a large but cozy sitting room.
+Mara House has three large en-suite bedrooms and a large but cosy sitting room.
 It shares a swimming pool with Acacia House next door and lunch is often served by the pool.
 Mara House works fantastically for a family or group.

 The front of the house has a spacious lounge and dining area, although meals are often served alfresco, under the shade of a tree in the daytime and under the stars surrounded by candles and lanterns by night.
 There is a lovely verandah where you can relax and enjoy views down to the waterhole, and this is often where you'll while away the hours when not out on safari.